For Buyers and Agents

 Daybreak is not a typical condo

-This website provides essential information about Daybreak’s Owners Association, community agreements and structure that each new owner will be expected to know and honor.
+This website provides essential information about Daybreak’s HOA, community agreements and structure that each new owner will be expected to know and honor.
 Current residents provide additional orientation through a buddy system after move-in and are available to answer questions before an offer is made.

 Out of courtesy to current residents, inform the Membership Team when a showing is scheduled so that it can be posted on the Daybreak calendar.
-Someone from Membership Team will escort the agent and any prospective buyers who wish to view the common areas other than the condo that is for sale.
+Someone from the community will escort the agent and any prospective buyers who wish to view the common areas other than the condo that is for sale.

 Posting “For Sale” signs and fliers